- chapter 16

 - Ch.
 19-24

-Then in 17,1, we will find that Jesus is again speaking to his disciples.
+Then in 17,1, we find that Jesus is again speaking to his disciples.

-We can therefore read this chapter in two pages as indicated by the change in audience:
+We can therefore read this chapter in two pages as indicated by the two audiences:

-6,1-13: The parable of the steward, addressed to the disciples.
+6,1-13: The first parable of a rich man, addressed to the disciples.

-We can now begin our reading of this chapter with the parable of the dishonest steward, Lk 16,1-13.
+We can now begin our reading of this chapter with the parable of the rich man and his steward with the teachings that follow, Lk 16,1-13.